Parsa361/GUI-User-Management/README.md

 * show tables of database

 # Installing
-first you have to download and install required libraries in requirements.txt, like this below code
+first you have to download and install required libraries in requirements.txt, here is the code

 pip install -r requirements.txt